The Complete Guide to HMO Mortgages.

 The lending terms including the rate and the set up costs are higher for a licensed HMO than they are for a standard buy to let or unlicensed multi-let property.

-Do all HMO’s require a license?
+Do all HMO’s need a license?

 Not all HMO’s require a license.
 Your local council will set its own HMO licensing requirements.